 One of the biggest headaches a researcher faces is the huge volumes of published literature out there that they’d want to mine.
-The conundrum is how to quickly identify the most important and relevant points.
-Fast and accurate distillation is key.
+The conundrum is how to get quickly to the most important and relevant points.
+Fast distillation is key.

-Now, text mining is already out there, so you may be wondering what it is that SciBite can bring to the semantics analytics arena.
+Now, text mining is already out there, so you may be wondering what it is that SciBite can bring to semantics analytics party.

-We offer a two-pronged resolution with our high quality VOCabs - hand curated ontologies, tailored to the scientific domain – and our super-fast TERMite engine to liberate more data that might have otherwise remained buried.
-The advantages of this over deep NLP approaches are:
+We offer a two-pronged resolution with our high quality VOCabs – hand curated ontologies, tailored to the scientific domain.
+We then pair this with our super-fast TERMite engine to liberate more data that might have otherwise remained buried.

 And the results?

 1) It enables you to find direct links in literature more readily